Intermittent fasting for women over 50

 Staying hydrated while you’re intermittent fasting is crucial.
 It’s easier to get dehydrated when you’re eating less (as naturally tends to happen when you restrict your eating window) because about 20% of our fluid intake comes from food.

 If you’re not a fan of water, check out our guide on what you can drink while fasting.
-We’ve got some ideas to bring extra flavor without bringing the extra calories.
+We’ve got some ideas for adding extra flavor without the extra calories.

 Whenever you’re trying to do something new or change old, long-standing patterns, you’ll mess up sometimes.
 That’s a) completely normal and b) a good thing!
 We learn from making mistakes.

-You can read about some of the most common intermittent fasting mistakes here if you like to be prepared, but otherwise, don’t sweat it.
+If you like to be prepared, you can read about some of the most common intermittent fasting mistakes; otherwise, don’t sweat it.

 Intermittent fasting does have a few side effects that crop up in the first couple of weeks.
 Nothing sinister; you’ll likely just be more hungry, fatigued, and snappish than usual for a while.

-Getting through your fasts isn’t just a matter of hanging in there — you also need to know what food and drink is fast-friendly and what isn’t.
+Getting through your fasts isn’t just a matter of hanging in there — you also need to know what foods and drinks are fast-friendly and which aren’t.
 Check out our guide on what breaks a fast here.

 The current research shows promise in intermittent fasting working for women in menopause.[6]
 It has been shown to combat the symptoms of some metabolic and hormonal changes and reduce the risk of chronic diseases that menopausal women commonly face.